akafounis/Algo-Trading-Bot/index.md

 # Algorithmic Trading Bot in Python

-Welcome to my personal project!
+Welcome to the Algoritmic Trading Bot Project!
 The goal of this project is to develop an automated trading bot that uses trading strategies in order to maximaze the starting buy-in budget.

 ![](AmazonMockTrading.png)